joelnewcom/joelnewcom.github.io/software-project/points-to-consider.md

 ### Define a CDM
 Separate your internal business object and the clients business object.
 These will be almost the same when the project start, but they will diverge in the future.
-Your business-object will hold your primarykey, internal timestampl, record version, metainfo etc. Your client data model will remain the same as long your API doesn't change.
+Your internal business-object will hold your primarykey, internal timestamp, record version, metainfo etc. Your client data model will remain the same as long your API doesn't change.
 The API definition needs to be tested against the client data model, if they are not generated from the same source.
 The best would be when such definitions will be generated.